asourlas/axart.github.io/README.md

 Video: https://youtu.be/7CZx4ntO3zM

-##

 ## Symbolic music and GPT-2
-The inspiration behind the use of a Transformer-based language model came from this paper: https://arxiv.org/abs/1809.04281
+As mentioned above, AutoBeat uses a GPT-2 AI model (2019, OpenAI) for beat generation.
+The inspiration behind the use of a Transformer-based language model like GPT-2 came from this paper: https://arxiv.org/abs/1809.04281 which explains why this kind of architecture could work with symbolic music representation.

 ## Fine-tuning